Townsend Takes Command of 354th Fighter Wing

 |0

-This work, Townsend Takes Command of 354th Fighter Wing [Image 3 of 3], by A1C Ricardo Sandoval, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Townsend Takes Command of 354th Fighter Wing, by A1C Elizabeth Schoubroek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT